tizianovolpe/labeledPagesExporter/README.md

 # README #

-An indesign script to export labeled pages to PDF, JPEG and PNG [more information: smartmix.it](https://smartmix.it/grafica-design/labeled-pages-exporter-indesign)
+An indesign script to export labeled pages to PDF, JPEG or PNG [more information: smartmix.it](https://smartmix.it/grafica-design/labeled-pages-exporter-indesign)

 ## How do I get set up? ##